Kyle Chalmers

-Background
+Early life

-Chalmers was born in Port Lincoln, South Australia to Jodie and Brett Chalmers and is the older brother of Jackson.
-He is the son of former Australian rules football and premiership player Brett Chalmers.
+Chalmers was born in Port Lincoln, South Australia and is the son of former Australian rules football player Brett Chalmers.
 He attended Saint Josephs School Port Lincoln as a young child, on the "Tenison" team.
 Having moved to Adelaide to pursue better schooling and sporting opportunities, he attended Immanuel College in South Australia.

-2014–2015
+Chalmers has Supraventricular tachycardia.

+Career

-2014 Oceania Championships
+2014

-Competing as a 15-year-old at his first senior international swimming championships, the 2014 Oceania Swimming Championships in Auckland, New Zealand in May, Chalmers won the gold medal in the 50-metre butterfly with a time of 24.35 seconds, finishing three-tenths of a second ahead of silver medalist in the event Nielsen Vary of New Zealand.
-He also won the Oceania title and gold medal in the 100-metre freestyle, swimming a time of 50.71 seconds in the final to finish less than two-tenths of a second ahead of second-place finisher Steven Kent of New Zealand.
-In his other individual events, he placed fourth in the 50 metre freestyle final, with a time of 23.48 seconds, and eighth in the preliminary heats of the 100 metre butterfly with a 56.96 before withdrawing from competing in the final.
-For his relay events, he won a gold medal as part of the 4×50 metre mixed freestyle relay, splitting a 23.26 for the second leg of the relay in the final, a silver medal leading-off the 4×100 metre freestyle relay in 51.65 seconds in the final, and a gold medal in the 4×100 metre mixed freestyle relay, splitting a 50.84 for the third-leg of the finals relay.
+In May 2014, Chalmers competed at the Oceania Championships in Auckland.
+He won the gold medal in the 50 m butterfly with a time of 24.35.
+He also won the gold medal in the 100 m freestyle, swimming a time of 50.71.
+In his other individual events, he placed fourth in the 50 m freestyle final, with a time of 23.48 seconds, and eighth in the preliminary heats of the 100 m butterfly with a time of 56.96 before withdrawing from the final.
+For his relay events, he won a gold medal as part of the mixed 4 × 50 m freestyle relay, splitting 23.26 for the second leg of the relay in the final; a silver medal leading-off the 4 × 100 m freestyle relay in 51.65 seconds in the final; and a gold medal in the mixed 4 × 100 m freestyle relay, splitting 50.84 on the third leg.

-2014 Summer Youth Olympics

-Later in the year, at the 2014 Summer Youth Olympics in August in Nanjing, China, Chalmers won three bronze medals, one in the 4×100 metre medley relay, one in the 4×100 metre mixed freestyle relay, and one in the 4×100 metre mixed medley relay, as well as placing fifth in the 4×100 metre freestyle relay, ninth in the 50 metre butterfly, eleventh in the 50 metre freestyle, fifteenth in the 100 metre freestyle, and not starting the 200 metre freestyle.
+In August 2014, Chalmers competed at the Youth Olympics in Nanjing.
+He won three bronze medals, one in the 4 × 100 m medley relay, one in the mixed 4 × 100 m freestyle relay, and one in the mixed 4 × 100 m medley relay, as well as placing fifth in the 4 × 100 m freestyle relay, ninth in the 50 m butterfly, eleventh in the 50 m freestyle, fifteenth in the 100 m freestyle, and not starting the 200 m freestyle.